albemontors/canOpen_for_mBed/readme.txt

     }

-Now call can_init() at the beginning of your code and you can interface is working.
+call "can_init()" at the beginning of your code and you can interface is now working.

 ================================================